 In cases where deadlock prevention, avoidance, and detection mechanisms fail or are not applied, systems must instead rely on recovery strategies to address deadlocks once they have manifested.
 Deadlock recovery is where the system detects the deadlock and takes action to break it, e.g. by killing a process.
 Process termination techniques choose one or more competing processes in a deadlock to abort, freeing them of their held resources, and allowing potential continuation with other processes.
-For mustering process termination candidates, priority (w/o) process execution time, resources held and cascading effect.
+For mustering process termination candidates, priority (w/o) process execution time, resources held and remaining work, may provide selection criteria.
+Resource preemption typically requires saving the state of the processes being preempted, identifying which resources to preempt, and dealing with the possible cascading effect.
 Since partial execution is an issue, both approaches need to cater for recovery, since aborted or preempted processes might have been state-changing and therefore need to be undone or compensated.
 Transaction rollback mechanisms in database systems offer a systematic way to reverse the effects of partially completed operations in the event of deadlock recovery.
 Current systems use hybrid recovery strategies that involve a combination of process termination and resource preemption, which chooses the appropriate strategy given a certain deadlock condition.
 Recovering from the deadlock allows systems to continue, but these techniques tend to have high penalties of lost work, degraded performance, and the prospect of data inconsistency, making recovery techniques sometimes a preferred strategy, but more often a strategy of last resort.